-Although China has few wild tigers of its own a report by TRAFFIC estimates the country keeps thousands of tigers in captivity (page 6), however restaurants in China claim to receive meat and parts from farms and breeding centers (page 36).
+Although China has few wild tigers of its own a report by TRAFFIC estimates the country keeps thousands of tigers in captivity (page 6), meanwhile restaurants in China claim to receive meat and parts from farms and breeding centers (page 36).
 This data is difficult to reflect in official statistics as China, Korea, and other nations farming animals for their parts are reticent to admit to the source of tiger meat and parts within the country, whether from captivity or from external sources.
+Tiger parts are also being sourced from Czech Republic, and other countries inside the European Union, and are destined for Southeast Asia.
 In spite of China’s ban of the tiger parts trade there are still incidents of tiger parts being sold to consumers.

 These efforts have helped to illustrate the size and scope of wildlife trafficking within India.
 The Wildlife Protection Society of India (WPSI) and governmental as well as non-governmental organizations have since worked to protect tigers and investigate deaths within India’s numerous reserves and in the wild.

-The tiger poaching statistics represents what is provided by WPSI which reports as many verifiable tiger fatalities as possible.
-Naturally the total number of cases resulting from poaching and other causes of mortality may be higher than what is described below.
-Causes of death not included in the “other documented mortality” statistics: human-wildlife conflict, attacks by other tigers or large brown bears, road/train accidents, and accidental deaths caused by medications during sedation and treatment.
+The tiger poaching statistics are sourced from WPSI, which has a limited area of operation and does not represent figures for the entirety of India.
+WPSI reports only verified tiger fatalities and occasionally seizures of tiger parts that are able to be verified as constituting a whole tiger.
+The total number of deaths resulting from poaching and other causes of mortality may be higher than what is described below.
+Causes of death not included in the “other documented mortality” statistics include: human-wildlife conflict, attacks by other tigers or large brown bears, road/train accidents, and accidental deaths caused by medications during sedation and treatment.

 The table below reflects in-depth data on recent tiger mortality in India.
 Note that figures of “seized” tiger parts are either parts of tiger skulls averaged by weight and divided by the average weight of a skull to determine how many tigers those parts came from or are representative of skins and other parts of a tiger which can be uniquely identified as having represented the death of one tiger.
-As of July 2016 detailed mortality data from 2015 is not available.
+Mortality data from 2015 and beyond are not available.

 There are only a few hundred Sumatran tigers left in Indonesia’s wilderness.
 These cousins of the well-known Bengal and Siberian subspecies are at serious risk of going extinct.
 The Bali and Javan subspecies formerly inhabited what is today Indonesia, but both are now extinct.
 The Bali tiger was last seen in 1937 and the Javan tiger was last recorded in Meru Betiri National Park in 1976.